Short Form Bio:

 Jazz Performance Bio:

-Grant Clarkson is one of the busier upright and electric bassists in the San Diego metropolitan area, and has been well known for his original composition and his contribution to theatre productions, jazz ensembles, and regional orchestras for the last 20 years, along the way working with such living legends as Daniel Jackson, Geoff Keezer, Sammy Nestico, Gilbert Castellanos, Bob Magnusson, and Tommy Gannon.
+Grant Clarkson is one of the busier upright and electric bassists in the San Diego metropolitan area, and has been well known for his original composition and his contribution to theatre productions, jazz ensembles, and regional orchestras for the last 20 years, along the way working with such living legends as Daniel Jackson, Geoff Keezer, Sammy Nestico, Bob Magnusson, and Tommy Gannon.

 Grant Clarkson began his life as a bassist in Los Angeles at the tender age of 10, studying in after-school programs, with a private teacher who was hip to everything from Duke Ellington to punk rock, and later high school and university orchestras, jazz bands, and musical theater.
 Grant had probably put in his first 10,000 hours before the age of eighteen, working out technique, ear and repitoire with LP records, FM radio, and various youth bands.
 Moving to San Diego for college, Clarkson had completed his Masters degree in 1997 from San Diego State University studying with music faculty Bill Yeager and Rick Heltzer.